 The UK National Lottery is one of the biggest lotteries in the world and the current licence is due to expire in 2024.

-The National Lottery is a national asset.
-In the 25 years since it was launched, the National Lottery has raised over £40 billion for good causes, transforming lives through its contribution to the arts, sports, heritage and communities up and down the UK.
+In its first quarter of a century, the National Lottery has raised more than £41 billion for 565,000 good causes, transforming lives through its contribution to the arts, sport, heritage and communities up and down the UK.
 Building on this success, the competition to award the fourth National Lottery licence has begun.

 There have been three competitions for the licence to run the National Lottery and the current licence is due to expire in 2023.
 The role of the Gambling Commission is to run the National Lottery licence competition and, subsequently, regulate the next licence.

 We have a strong track record of safeguarding the National Lottery and ensuring that it is run with integrity, protects players and maximises contributions to good causes.
 We want to build on the tremendous success of the National Lottery and we are determined to run a fair and transparent competition process that provides opportunities for innovation and creativity while protecting the unique status of the National Lottery.

 If you would like to find out more about the competition, please contact our team.